 She chose to taste the apple slice that had salt on it!
 And I promised her I wouldn't take a picture (what a face!).

-Spice Tray Experiment
+The Five Senses: Spice Tray Experiment for Kids

-First, we identified the whole spices and smelled those.
-And we also took apple slices and put a small amount of each spice on the apple to use our sense of taste.
+- And we also took apple slices and put a small amount of each spice on the apple to use our sense of taste. (taste)

-Then I let her grate the whole spices (only for older kids, have Mom grate the spices for younger kids to smell).
-This was where our sense of hearing also came in to the mix.
+- Then I let her grate the whole spices (only for older kids, have Mom grate the spices for younger kids to smell).
+This was where our sense of hearing also came in to the experiment.
 Grating spices, the sound of a mixer or the timer going off when the cookies are all sounds in the kitchen.